funkybob/gilbert/README.md

 ## Installation requirements

+Gilbert current requires Python 3.7 or greater.

 In order to install this package you need a recent version of setuptools (`>41.0.1`), to ensure this please run:

 ```
 pip install -U pip